 Courses with numbers between 10 and 90 are offered in one or more of the technician and/or technology programs.
 In general, the number indicates the level at which the subject is offered in the program of study.
 For example, CS12 is a Chemistry subject which is usually offered in the first year, first semester of the technician program, while PS49 is a Plant Science course which is offered in the second year, second semester of the technician programs.
-B71 is a Biology subject offered in the first year, second semester of the Biology Laboratory Technician program.
+B25 is a Biology subject offered in the first year, second semester of the Biology Technology program.

-The following definitions are important for the interpretation of the information provided in the section of the Calendar entitled "Description of Courses," which begins on page 65:
+The following definitions are important for understanding the information in the Description of Courses section.

-À prerequisite is a course that is essential preparation for success in the course to which it is assigned.
-A student may, with the permission of the instructor, be admitted to the course without obtaining a pass in the prerequisite.
+A prerequisite is a course that is essential preparation for success in the course to which it is assigned.
+In exceptional circumstances a student may be admitted to a course with the permission of the instructor, without having received a pass in the prerequisite.